-When the New Year bell rang, I decided the Christmas tree had to come down.
+When the New Year bell rang, I decided it was time for the Christmas tree to come down.
 For Mikelle, it was a bittersweet moment.
 Her month-long party had come to an end.
-She wore her disappointment stoically as she watched me take down the garland, the twinkling lights she loved, and finally, the treasured ornaments that held the family history in their shining walls.
+She wore her disappointment stoically as she watched me take down the garland, the twinkling lights she loved, and finally, the treasured ornaments that held the family history within their shining walls.

-All she could see was my head-down approach of ass and elbows as I moved the fast motion, getting it all down and stored in the bowels of our condo building.
-Once downstairs in the building basement, I decided our little four-foot by two-foot chainlink storage cubby needed its own takedown.
-I got the tree out of the living room and decided to tackle the storage unit for the first time in five years.
+All she could see was my head-down approach of ass and elbows as I moved in fast motion, getting everything down and stored in the bowels of our condo building.
+Once downstairs in the basement, I decided our little four-foot by two-foot chainlink storage cubby needed its takedown.
+I had already removed the tree from the living room and felt compelled to tackle the storage unit for the first time in five years.

 Mikelle caught the fever, too.
-With Maryann’s help, they completely reorganized her shelving unit and closet, tossing all the unnecessary into a box.
-Bags of donations stacked up near the door.
-Daily trips to the donation center that I had grown so familiar with cleaning out Mom’s home once again became part of my routine.
+With Maryann’s help, they completely reorganized her shelving unit and closet, tossing all the unnecessary items into a box.
+Bags of donations are stacked up near the door.
+Daily trips to the donation center, which I had grown so familiar with while cleaning out Mom’s home, once again became part of my routine.

 Slipping Away

-In mid-January, I seized on an opportunity to have a few nights off.
-All the girls were available to cover all the shifts.
+In mid-January, I seized the opportunity to have a few nights off.
+All the girls could cover my shifts, so I had some rare free time.
 But where to go?
-I wasn’t in the mood to spend much money.
-The haunting prospect of HVAC and vet bills for our two kitty cats hung like a heavy fog.
-I knew it would cost me I just didn’t know how much.
+I wasn’t in the mood to spend much money, haunted by the looming prospect of HVAC and vet bills for our two cats.
+I knew expenses were coming; I didn’t know how much they would be.

-Fortunately, living in Colorado affords residents affordable options.
-Fifteen minutes from Denver is another world.
-Just off of the interstate lies an old mining town of Golden.
-This small community sits at the base of the foothills and is home to the premier Colorado School of Mines–the western MIT.
+Fortunately, living in Colorado offers residents affordable getaway options.
+Just fifteen minutes from Denver lies the old mining town of Golden, nestled at the base of the foothills.
+This small community, home to the premier Colorado School of Mines—the western MIT—retains its western charm despite much of Colorado’s growth.

-At first, I thought Golden would be my evening spot.
-The original plan was to venture up to Boulder for the day or down to Evergreen for a nice walk around the lake.
-I didn’t want to go anywhere but for a walk and to a local coffee shop.
+Initially, I thought Golden would be my evening spot, with plans to venture up to Boulder for the day or down to Evergreen for a walk around the lake.
+However, I was content staying put, enjoying peaceful walks, and visiting a local coffee shop.

 Discovering all things Mediterranean.